Dingy Harry is now going to respond to Bush's speech in Iraq.

 Media Research Center did a survey.

-In 2005, in all of 2005, there were just one hundred and fifty-one stories of on every doesn't it?
+In 2005, in all of 2005, there were just 151 stories on every doesn't it, CB, the networks, the cables, the newspapers, 151 stories covering the creation of 2 million new jobs.

-We get 151 stories a day on George Bush and the port snort or George Bush and the National Guard or George Bush and some other scandal or kind of create, Katrina or what have you.
+We get 151 stories a day on George Bush and the port snort or George Bush and the National Guard or George Bush and some other scandal they're trying to create, Katrina or what have you.